Heyymant/Underlying-Event-Characteristics/readme.txt

+This project contains data analysis on 2 million events generated using PYTHIA 8 Monte Carlo Event Generator, for the measurement of underlying event characteristics.
+This was a course project for the course PH219 at IIT Bombay.

 The data file in each of the macros is named as "datafile.root"

 The files starting with N correspond to macros dealing with Number of charged particles.